|Nutritional Guidelines (per serving)|

 Enjoy with chicken, pork, or steak, this dish is a great side dish for any meal.

 Trim the green beans as needed.
 Set them aside.
 Prepare a large bowl of ice water and set it aside.

-If you're using a steamer basket, fill a pot it fits in with an inch of water and bring it to a boil; or bring a 1/2-inch of water to a boil in a frying pan; or put the beans in a microwave-safe container with 2 tablespoons of water.
+If you're using a steam basket, choose a pot that will fit the basket.
+Fill the pot with an inch of water and bring it to a boil or bring a 1/2 inch of water to a boil in a frying pan.
+Or put the beans in a microwave-safe container with 2 tablespoons of water.

-Put the beans in a steamer basket over the boiling water or in the frying pan with the water, cover, and cook until as tender as you like, 3 minutes fro crisp-tender and closer to 6 minutes for fully cooked beans; or microwave in 1-minute intervals until the desired temperature is reached.
+Put the green beans in a steamer basket over the boiling water (or in the frying pan with the water), cover, and cook until as tender as you like: 3 minutes for crisp-tender green beans and closer to 6 minutes for fully cooked beans.
+Or microwave in 1-minute intervals until the desired temperature is reached.

-Once the beans are steamed as you like them, immediately plunge them in the ice water.
+Once the beans are steamed, immediately plunge them in the ice water.
 Swish the beans around until they're completely cool.
 Dry them thoroughly.
 Put the dried green beans in a shallow dish.

 Peel and mince the shallot or onion, vinegar, and salt in a small bowl.
 Whisk the sugar, mustard, and oil into the shallot mixture.
 Pour the dressing over the green beans, toss so all the green beans are coated with the dressing, cover the container, and chill at least 1 hour and up to overnight.

 - This recipe can easily be doubled or tripled if needed.